amj-j/bang-lite-java/README.md

 # BANG Lite

-This is a simplified version of card game "BANG" as a console game in Java.
+This is a simplified version of card game "BANG" in .

+## My motivation
+This is the first assigment I was given in the "Object-Oriented Programming" course at my university.
+This was, however, not my first experience with object oriented programming, as before starting the course, I completed four assignments from the same course (from previous years) as a self-directed challenge.
+My goal was to deepen my understanding of Java and object-oriented programming principles, as well as to prepare myself for the actual course.
+These projects can be found on my GitHub: [Duck hunt](https://github.com/amj-j/duck-hunt-java) [Monopoly lite](https://github.com/amj-j/monopoly-lite-java), [Reversi](https://github.com/amj-j/reversi-java), and [Rook in maze](https://github.com/amj-j/rook-in-maze-java).

+The **Gameplay** section in this file is the original assignment.

+### Goal
+This assignment focuses on practicing the basic principles of object-oriented programming.

+## Prerequisites
+You need to have Java 1.8 (also known as Java 8) or higher installed on you computer to run this app.

+## Installation
+1. Download the ```bang-lite.jar``` file.
+2. Open your terminal and navigate to folder in which the downloaded ```bang-lite.jar``` file is located.
+3. Type this command into the terminal to run the app: ```java -jar bang-lite.jar```.
+4. The app will run in your terminal.

+## Gameplay

-## Introduction to the game
+### Introduction to the game

 The players are in the wild west, and since this is a simplified version of the game, they all fight against each other.
 In this simplified version of the game, we have neither characters nor weapons and also we don't have many other cards from the original game.

-## Goal of the game
+### Goal of the game

 Be the last one alive.

-## Cards
+### Cards

 In our version of the game, there are two types of cards, **Blue** and **Brown** cards.